QuiqueScampini/minesweeper-API/README.md

 - You can put more flags than mines so leftFlags counter would be negative.
 - When you QUESTION mark a cell it recover that leftFlag.
 - If you send an invalid ActionRequest Action it will return a 400 error but not an ErrorResponse.
+- If game is finished any action will have no efect.
+- If a cell has a FLAG or is REVEALED a REVEAL action will have no efect.
+- If a cell is REVEAL any action will have no efect.

 ## Design considerations